gibbonweb/iceberg/readme.md

     layout: post
     -----

 And that's it!
 You can now write your article underneath that.
 Once you've finished writing, you're ready to generate the static files.
-Navigate to the root directory of iceberg, and type this in the terminal:
+Go back to the root of the iceberg install, and type this:

     $ ./iceberg generate this-is-my-new-post